cs411-alawini/sp24-cs411-team100-CS411Group100/doc/Stage 3: Database Implementation and Indexing.md

 <img src="https://github.com/cs411-alawini/sp24-cs411-team100-CS411Group100/blob/main/images/query1.png" alt="Alt text" width="600">

 #### Query 2
 This query retrieves information about users and their accounts, focusing on balances and credit scores.
 It links `User` details with their `Accounts` and `CreditScores`, filtering accounts with balances higher than the average for their district and users with credit scores higher than the overall average.
-The query ensures only active accounts and users are considered.
+The query ensures only active accounts and Female users are considered.
 Essentially, it helps identify users with above-average financial standings, potentially useful for targeted analysis or decision-making.
 ```sql
 SELECT
    U.UserID,